conveyal/analyst-server/docs/cluster.md

 and the `jobId` identifies the larger multipoint job this is a part of (which may be null).
 Together they uniquely identify this request. `includeTimes` determines whether times should be included.

-The `outputQueue` identifies the URL (NB not the name) of an SQS queue where a ResultComplete message (see below) should be delivered, and the `outputLocation`

 If `destinationPointsetId` is not null, accessibility histograms should be calculated and included in the resultset, which can be serialized using standard Jackson object serialization.
 Times should be included if `includeTimes` is true.